MayamaTakeshi/libmsrp/README.md

 On your code , remember call pj_init();
 Document pjlib in https://trac.pjsip.org/repos
-# Demo code is comming son!
+# Demo code is comming soon!